GWC-VT/IntroMLWorkshop/README.md

 ### GWCintroAIML.ipynb
 This is the anotated, fully complete document.
 It includes the example we go over in the workshop, complete with LOTS of notes and extension ideas.

+### BlankFollowAlong.ipynb
+This is a blank template that you can use to follow along with the workshop!

+#### To use this in Colab, just click the file you want to open, and click the button "open in colab"!!